yeoman/bower-requirejs/readme.md

 -h, --help           # Print options and usage'
 -v, --version        # Print the version number'
--c, --config         # Path to your RequireJS config file' -e, --excludes       # Name of a dependency to be excluded from the process' -b, --baseUrl        # Path which all dependencies will be relative to'
+-c, --config         # Path to your RequireJS config file' -e, --exclude        # Name of a dependency to be excluded from the process' -b, --baseUrl        # Path which all dependencies will be relative to'
 ```